In a world of uncertain electric power, backup power options keep the lights on, the family warm, and the food safe.

 Aging and Outdated Infrastructure Cause Nearly Half of All Outages and Blackouts

 Following the rural electrification project that began in the 1930s, accessible electrical power completed the transition from luxury to convenience and started the country down a road to necessity.
 The United States built most of the national power transmission and distribution grid in the 1950s and 1960s with an expected life of 50 years.
-Considering the available technology in that era, rural electrification and a national power grid were phenomenal accomplishments.
+Considering the technology available in that era, rural electrification and a national power grid were phenomenal accomplishments.
 The country progressed from lighting a few homes and businesses with Thomas Edison’s first electric utility in 1882 to powering an entire nation and enabling a myriad of new appliances and conveniences.

 It’s an unfortunate fact that our national transmission and distribution system has aged and deteriorated beyond its original expected lifetime.